fabianlee/spring-micro-with-actuator/README.md

 ### Prometheus and AlertManager rules

-Once these values are scraped using Prometheus, they can be configured to alert.
+Once these values are scraped using Prometheus, they can be configured for alerts.

-For example, Prometheus and AlertManager alert via a [PrometheusRule](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/resources/kubernetes/prometheusrule-spring-micro-with-actuator.yaml) when a product is reaching low levels of inventory (<3 left) so that it can be reordered from Suppliers.
+For example, here is the [PrometheusRule](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/resources/kubernetes/prometheusrule-spring-micro-with-actuator.yaml) that triggers when a product is reaching low levels of inventory (<3 left).

 ```
 expr: low_inventory_count{}<3